Devoir23/Snake_game/README.md

 # Snake_game
-Created simple snake game using turtle concepts.
-Learning turtle was fun.
+This snake game is created using Turtle.
+It is basic level game created while learning turtle.